marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

   There are 3 types of metatables, one for every kind of operation performed among objects, which are _cloning_, _split extension_ and _read-only aliasing_ (this latter for the sake of good practices).
 Cloning here stands for value sharing while extension stands for the property sharing.
 The lookup algorithm goes into the `parent` slot, which is not late-bound to disable unwanted recursion.
 The `parent` slot is also writable, which gives us Self's
-_behavioral modes_ (although our design decision is almost limited as like single-inheritance).
+_behavioral modes_ for free (although our design decision is almost limited as like single-inheritance).

   The `erase` property is a kind of _final_ implementation in the same way of Java's `final` keyword: it can't be overridden and is also inherited by all children objects.
 The value of the `erase` property halts the lookup if